 - Highly transparent and optically clear

-- Easy to bond and will hold most adhesives
+- Acrylic plastics are easy to bond and will hold most adhesives

 Advanced Seals & Gaskets work with a multitude of material manufacturers and suppliers, giving our customers more choice of plastic - our most popular materials being: